What Is Loose Leaf Tea?

-Because so many different herbs are used, a large variety of flavors can be achieved in herbal blends.
+Because of the abundance of herbs, a large variety of flavors can be achieved in herbal blends.
 Some common herbal teas are Chamomile, Peppermint, and Rooibos.

 Oolong tea falls somewhere in the middle of black tea and green tea.
-It is oxidized more than green tea, but less than black tea.
-The tea is rolled into unique shapes which can result in a variety of different flavors.
+Oolong is oxidized more than green tea, but less than black tea.
+The tea is rolled into unique shapes, which can result in a variety of different flavors.

 Dark oolong is more oxidized and has a bold nutty flavor.
-Green oolong is lighter in flavor and is extremely smooth.
+Green oolong is lighter in character and is exceptionally smooth.

-Pu-erh tea also comes from the leaves of the plant camellia sinensis plant, but it goes through a unique process of oxidation and fermentation.
+Pu-erh tea comes from the leaves of the Camellia Sinensis plant.
+Still, it goes through a unique process of oxidation and fermentation.
 Pu-erh is aged to get a unique flavor that no other tea has.

-Pu-erh has a strong earthy flavor that lends itself well to chai and cocoa blends.
+Pu-erh has a robust earthy flavor that lends itself well to chai and cocoa blends.
 Pu-erh is commonly used as a substitute for coffee because of its high caffeine content.